Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 - Learn the Language: Saying “Merci” or “Gracias” goes a long way.
 Bonus points if you can order a coffee without reverting to charades.

-- Engage with the Community: Join community events.
+- Engage with the Community: Participate in community events.
 Join a knitting club, volunteer at local shelters, or engage in community gardening.
 Who knew that pulling weeds could be so enriching?

 Voluntourism: For When You Want to Save the World (and Instagram)

-Ethical voluntourism allows you to contribute positively although also improving your travel experience.
-But let’s avoid becoming the punchline to a “White Savior” euphemism, shall we?
+Ethical voluntourism allows you to contribute positively while also enhancing your travel experience.
+But let’s avoid becoming the punchline to a “White Savior” joke, shall we?

 “The aim of voluntourism is to support, not to impose,” says Leah Stachowiak, an ethical travel consultant.
 “Think of yourself as a learner first off.”